3 Ground Classification

 las <- classify_ground(las, mcc(1.5,0.3))

-Identifying the optimal algorithm parameters is not a trivial task and often requires several trial runs. lidR proposes several algorithms, and may propose even more in future versions, however the main goal is to provide a mean to compare outputs.
-We don’t know which one is better, and we don’t know which parameters best suit a given terrain.
-It’s likely that parameters need to be dynamically adjusted to the local context, providing reasoning for why parameters works in one file may provide inadequate results in another.
+Identifying the optimal algorithm parameters is not a trivial task and often requires several trial runs. lidR proposes several algorithms and may introduce even more in future versions; however, the main goal is to provide a means to compare outputs.
+We don’t know which one is better or which parameters best suit a given terrain.
+It’s likely that parameters need to be dynamically adjusted to the local context, as parameters that work well in one file may yield inadequate results in another.

-If available, we recommend using classifications given by the data provider. classify_ground()is useful for small to medium size unclassified region of interests because it is feasible to visually assess classification results.
-For large acquisitions where visual assessment is no longer feasible, we do not recommend performing ground classification without studying its accuracy ahead of time.
+lidR is an research and development package, not a production package.
+The goal of lidR is to provide numerous and handy ways to manipulate, test, compare point cloud processing methods.
+If available, we recommend using classifications provided by the data provider.
+The classify_ground() function is useful for small to medium-sized unclassified regions of interest because it is feasible to visually assess classification results.
+For large acquisitions where visual assessment is no longer feasible, we do not recommend performing ground classification without first studying its accuracy.

 las <- classify_ground(las, algorithm = my_new_method(param1 = 0.05))